jewelsofthought/neshama/site/posts/neshama/card1.md

 ## Female

-If you accept the fact that you are young and beautiful, and every man is going to try and kiss you&mdash;you will be more able to determine what goes on around you.
+If you accept the fact that you are young and beautiful, and every man is going to try want you, in one way or another&mdash;you will be more able to determine and control what goes on around you.
 All I say is - be gracious.
 Only use what you have to to get what you need.
 Don't be cruel.

 ## Heaven

 ![card1.1](/posts/img/neshama/new/card1_fig1.1.png)

-{% endblock %}

 ## Sex

-Society can only, and needs to, operate in a sexless environment.
+Society can only, and perhaps needs to, operate in a sexless environment.
 Once sex enters the picture, it introduces all the emotional trauma and baggage that a person (people) carry and their relationship with power and money.

-This is the connection between the internal and the external.
+This is an example of the connection between the internal and the external.
+The actual event, coitus, is not what affects the person long term, but the subjective experience of that act.

+Even when coitus has not taken place, the influence of the sexual upon the behaviour of the people can still be significance.
+It can be exploited in many ways, both bad and good.
+However, if the ultimate goal of the usage is material it will result in perversion.
+If it is used for love, it will enhance all, especially all who are in relationship with the participants&mdash;it is the act of love.

+## Spiritual $$\leftrightarrow$$ Physical

+If truly spirit then physical world/life is a delusion, a projection, which we are constantly creating and maintaining, thus our spiritual energy is dispersed in maintaining an illusion of ourselves that is incorrect.

+The question then is whether you spend your energy in ensuing that your physical being&mdash;which is a delusion&mdash;is comfortable or in ensuring that you spiritual being is nourished.

+If it is the former, and all your spiritual energy is dissipated in material pursuits for the comfort of physical being, then it will diminish one's spiritual being until it will/may eventually be extinguished altogether.

+{% endblock %}